Luthaf/wigners/README.md

 # Calculation of Wigner symbols and related constants

-This crate computes Wigner 3j coefficients and Clebsch-Gordan coefficients in pure Rust.
+This package computes Wigner 3j coefficients and Clebsch-Gordan coefficients in pure Rust.
 The calculation is based on the prime factorization of the different factorials involved in the coefficients, keeping the values in a rational root form (`sign * \sqrt{s / n}`) for as long as possible.
 This idea for the